jonaslu/ain/README.md

 Ain uses [envparse](https://github.com/hashicorp/go-envparse) for parsing environment variables.

 # Executables
-Anything inside a `$()` is replaced with the result from running that command and capturing it's output (STDIN).
-The command can return multiple rows which will be inserted as separate rows in the template (e g returning two headers).
-Any empty lines from the executable output are removed before they're inserted into the template.
+An executable expression (i e `$(command arg1 arg2)`) will be replaced by running the command with any arguments and replacing the expression with the output (STDOUT).
+For example `$(echo 1)` will be replaced by `1` when processing the template.

-An example is getting JWT tokens into a separate script and share that across templates.
+An more real world example is getting JWT tokens from a separate script and share that across templates:

-More complex scripting can be done in-line with the xargs `bash -c` [hack](https://en.wikipedia.org/wiki/Xargs#Shell_trick:_any_number).
-Example:
 ```
 [Headers]
 Authorization: Bearer $(bash -c "./get-login.sh | jq -r '.token'")
 ```

+If shell features such as pipes are needed this can be done via a command string (e g [bash -c](https://man7.org/linux/man-pages/man1/bash.1.html#OPTIONS) in bash.

+If an parentheses are needed as arguments they must be within quotes (e g $(node -e 'console.log("Hi")')") to not end the executable expression.

 Ain expects the first word in an executable to be on your $PATH and the rest to be arguments (hence the need for quotes to bash -c as this is passed as one argument).